 SELECT date_trunc('hour', TIMESTAMP '2001-02-16 20:38:40'); Result: 2001-02-16 20:00:00 SELECT date_trunc('year', TIMESTAMP '2001-02-16 20:38:40'); Result: 2001-01-01 00:00:00

-The AT TIME ZONE construct allows conversions of time stamps to different time zones.
-Table 9-31 shows its variants.
+The AT TIME ZONE converts time stamp without time zone to/from time stamp with time zone, and time values to different time zones.
+Table 9-29 shows its variants.

 |timestamp without time zone AT TIME ZONE zone||timestamp with time zone||Treat given time stamp without time zone as located in the specified time zone|